Authors A to E

 100 Years of Anne with an “e”: The Centennial Study of Anne of Green Gables.
 University of Calgary Press, 2009.

 Mockingbird Passing: Closeted Traditions and Sexual Curiosities.
 University of Tennessee, 2011.

 The Myth of Persephone in Girl’s Fantasy Literature.
 Routledge, 2011.

-- Prof. Linda Bosniak (professor II, law).
+- Prof. Linda Bosniak (distinguished professor, law).

 The Citizen and the Alien: Dilemmas of Contemporary Membership.
 Second Printing, First Paperback Printing ed.
 Princeton University Press, 2008.

 Scholarly Resources for Children and Childhood Studies : A Research Guide and Annotated Bibliography.
 Scarecrow Press, 2007.